-What Is the REPAYE Plan and How Does It Work?
+What Is the REPAYE Plan?

 If your monthly payment is calculated to equal less than $5, your required monthly payment owed is $0.
 If it is between $5 and $10, your required monthly payment is $10.